 Natural Resources Management

-Natural resources management is a growing field with a wide variety of career options and solid earning potential in both public and private sectors, including positions within federal, state and municipal governments as well as nonprofit agencies such as land trusts, conservancies, and other environmental organizations.
-Depending on an individual’s specialization, experience, and skill level, graduates may qualify for diverse natural resource occupations that include:
+Natural resources management offers a wide variety of career options and solid earning potential in both public and private sectors, including positions within federal, state and municipal governments as well as nonprofit agencies such as land trusts, conservancies, and other environmental organizations.
+Depending on an individual’s specialization, experience, and skill level, graduates may qualify for occupations such as:

 - Land and resources manager or planner

 - Environmental consultant